Musical Instruments from Indonesia Tariff: 10% (2026)

 Importers sourcing musical instruments from Indonesia face specific tariff considerations, with approximately $38B in total bilateral trade.

-As of March 2026, musical instruments imports from Indonesia face a base tariff rate of 10% under Section 122 of the Trade Act of 1974.
-This rate replaced the previous IEEPA reciprocal tariff following the Supreme Court's 6-3 ruling in V.O.S.
-Selections Inc. v.
-United States on February 20, 2026.
+As of mid-2026, musical instruments imports from Indonesia face a base tariff rate of 10% under the Section 301 forced-labor tariff (a two-tier 10%/12.5% duty), which replaced the flat 10% Section 122 rate when it expired July 24, 2026.
+Section 122 had itself replaced the IEEPA reciprocal tariff following the Supreme Court's 6-3 ruling in Learning Resources v.
+Trump (with V.O.S.
+Selections) on February 20, 2026.

-Musical Instruments (HTS Chapter 92) carry an average MFN duty rate of 3.5% in addition to the Section 122 tariff.
+Musical Instruments (HTS Chapter 92) carry an average MFN duty rate of 3.5% in addition to the base forced-labor tariff.
 No additional Section 232 or Section 301 surcharges apply to most products in this category from Indonesia.

 Key products in HTS Chapter 92 imported from Indonesia include Pianos, Guitars, Violins, Drums, Electronic keyboards, and Flutes.